intel/llvm/sycl/doc/KernelProgramCache.md

 ## Implementation details

 The caches are represented with instance of [`KernelProgramCache`](https://github.com/intel/llvm/blob/sycl/sycl/source/detail/kernel_program_cache.hpp) class.
-The class is instantiated in a per-context manner.
+The runtime creates one instance of the class per distinct SYCL context (A context object which is a result of copying another context object isn't "distinct", as it corresponds to the same underlying internal object representing a context).

-The `KernelProgramCache` is the storage descrived above.
+The `KernelProgramCache` is essentially a pair of maps as described above.

 ### When does the cache come at work?

-The cache is employed when one submits kernel for execution or builds program or kernel with SYCL API.
-That means that the cache works when either user explicitly calls `program::build_with_kernel_type<>()`/`program::get_kernel<>()` methods or SYCL RT builds or gets the required kernel.
-Cacheability of an object is verified with `program_impl::is_cacheable()` method.
-SYCL RT will check if program is cacheable and will get the kernel with call to `ProgramManager::getOrCreateKernel()` method.
+The cache is used when one submits a kernel for execution or builds program or with SYCL API.
+That means that the cache works when either user explicitly calls `program::build_with_kernel_type<>()`/`program::get_kernel<>()` methods or SYCL RT builds a program or gets the required kernel as needed during application execution.
+Cacheability of an object can be tested with `program_impl::is_cacheable()` method.
+SYCL RT will only try to insert cacheable programs or kernels into the cache.
+This is done as a part of `ProgramManager::getOrCreateKernel()` method.